Richard Williamson (bishop): Expulsion from SSPX

-St. Marcel Initiative, episcopal consecrations, second excommunication

-In the first issue of his weekly blog after his expulsion, Williamson wrote: "Hang tight, everybody.
-We are in for one 'helluva' ride.
-Let's just make that a ride to Heaven!"
-And later he wrote: "For myself, I shall attempt to follow [God's] Providence in the ordaining of priests – or in the consecrating of bishops.
-God's will be done."
-He called for the establishment of a loose network of what he called "Catholic Resistance" to any proposal by the SSPX to drop its opposition to Rome.
-An initiative was set up by Williamson under the title "The St. Marcel Initiative".
+Final years and death

+On his return from Argentina, Williamson settled in Broadstairs, Kent.
+After his expulsion from SSPX, he created the Priestly Union of Marcel Lefebvre, later known as “SSPX Resistance,” gathering Catholics who opposed the SSPX's compromising with the Vatican.

+Williamson continued to espouse anti-semitic views including that Jews were manipulating the stock market in order to start a world war.
+He suggested that Jews caused the COVID pandemic in order to reduce the population and enslave the world.
+In 2023, he appeared on Iranian television on which he blamed Jews for the assassination of John Kennedy, for 9/11, and for the war between Russia and Ukraine.

+After his return to the UK, Williamson held regular traditional Latin Masses near his home, as well as at a library in Earlsfield, London.
+The bookings at the library were cancelled when his views became known in 2022.

+Williamson independently ordained six bishops.
 On 19 March 2015, Williamson ordained Frenchman Jean-Michel Faure, a former member of the SSPX, as a bishop in a ceremony in Nova Friburgo, Brazil.
-Faure had, like Williamson, opposed reconciliation discussions between the SSPX and the Catholic Church.
+Like Williamson, Faure opposed reconciliation discussions between the SSPX and the Catholic Church.
 As this was done without papal mandate, both Faure and Williamson incurred a latae sententiae excommunication.
 The SSPX condemned the consecration as "not at all comparable to the consecrations of 1988" and as proof that Williamson and Faure "no longer recognize the Roman authorities, except in a purely rhetorical manner".

 Exactly one year later, Williamson consecrated Tomás de Aquino Ferreira da Costa as a bishop in Brazil.
 This consecration also took place without papal approval.
-The following year, it was announced that Williamson intended to consecrate a third bishop, Mexican-American prelate Gerardo Zendejas, on 11 May 2017.
-The consecration was held at St. Athanasius Church in Vienna, Virginia.
+Williamson consecrated a third bishop, Mexican-American prelate Gerardo Zendejas, on 11 May 2017 in Vienna, Virginia.

-In late December 2022, Williamson stated he had privately consecrated another bishop, Giacomo Ballini (the leader of the Cork branch of the group SSPX Resistance, a group founded by Williamson), in 2021.
-If this claim is to be believed, Williamson has in total consecrated four bishops since he has become independent.

-Currently Williamson writes comments on St. Marcel Initiative, part of BRN ASSOCIATES INC, non-profit corporation registered in Virginia with a mailing address in St. Louis.